deniskolokol/drone-light-painting/README.md

 ## Description

 Quick and dirty implementation of image contour light painting with AR.Drone quadrocopter.
+Put LEDs on your drone, and shot it while its flying a given trajectory.

 To communicate with the device uses a python-ardrone library, can be found here: https://github.com/venthur/python-ardrone